dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/building_your_form.md

 Because field type specifies what kind of data fields can store, it's not possible to change a field's type after you create it.
 You can, however, create a duplicate field with a different type:

-First, duplicate the field by clicking the Copy link below it.
+First, duplicate the field by clicking the "Copy" link below it.

 ![Copying a field.](../images/formbuilder_12.png)